 A healthcare professional may admit a person to an intensive care unit in case of an unexpected worsening of symptoms.
 Doctors will start by checking the person’s complete blood count and electrolyte levels every 12 hours.

 The person will need to stop taking any medication that may irritate the colon, such as opioids and anticholinergics.
-However, they will receive IV fluids to provide adequate hydration.
+However, they will receive intravenous (IV) fluids to provide adequate hydration.
 IV administration involves delivering medication or other fluids directly into a person’s bloodstream with the use of a thin tube or catheter inserted into a vein.

 Due to a high risk of perforation, doctors frequently prescribe antibiotics.